BrunoReX/jSearchmonkey/README.md

-# searchmonkey
+# Searchmonkey v3.1.0

+Release date: 27th February 2018

-Searchmonkey - Power searching without the pain.
+Searchmonkey is Power searching without the pain.

 Perform powerful desktop searches without having to index your system using regular expressions.
-Graphical equivalent to grep.
+Searchmonkey is the graphical equivalent to grep + find, and is available in Gnome, KDE or JAVA editions.

+This is the release notes for the JAVA edition.

 ##Highlights